Study abroad programs are affordable, most do not require foreign language proficiency, and they will not interfere with your graduation track.

 Six study abroad opportunities, highlighted below, are organized and conducted by faculty and staff at St. Bonaventure University..

-Before applying for a study abroad program, make an appointment with Jonathan Mascaut, coordinator of International Student Services.
+Before applying for a study abroad program, make an appointment with Jonathan Mascaut, associate director of International Student Services and Study Abroad.
 Email Jonathan Mascaut

 Identify a program that best fits your academic needs and your schedule.
 Consider the program costs and your budget, and make an appointment with the Office of Financial Aid to explore any aid for which you are eligible.

 After finding a program and determining its affordability: